ramezzateff/Super_H4k3r/1-Python/OOP_Study/04_inheritance.md

     sub_scan = SubdomainScanner("example.com")
     sub_scan.scan()
     sub_scan.report()
-📘 Concept Explanation
+## 📘 Concept Explanation

-What is Inheritance?
+### What is Inheritance?
 Inheritance allows one class (child) to reuse and extend the code from another class (parent).

-Scanner is the base class (parent).
+- `Scanner` is the base class (parent).

-PortScanner and SubdomainScanner are child classes.
+- `PortScanner` and `SubdomainScanner` are child classes.

-They inherit attributes like target, results, and methods like report().
+They inherit attributes like `target`, `results`, and methods like `report()`.

 This makes your code more modular, reusable, and organized.

+---

-🛠 Offensive Security Application
+## 🛠 Offensive Security Application
 You can use inheritance to:

-Build toolchains (e.g., all tools inherit from ToolBase)
+- Build toolchains (e.g., all tools inherit from ToolBase)

-Extend scanners (e.g., base scanner class → add DNS, port, vuln scanning)
+- Extend scanners (e.g., base scanner class → add DNS, port, vuln scanning)

-Reuse methods (e.g., logging, reporting, formatting output)
+- Reuse methods (e.g., logging, reporting, formatting output)

 Inheritance helps you keep a single base logic and extend specific features cleanly.

+---

-🔐 Connection to SOLID
+## 🔐 Connection to SOLID
 This supports:

-✅ Open/Closed Principle: Classes are open for extension but closed for modification.
+- ✅ Open/Closed Principle: Classes are open for extension but closed for modification.

-You extend the base Scanner without touching its code.
+    - You extend the base Scanner without touching its code.

+---

-✅ Exercises / Next Steps
+##✅ Exercises / Next Steps
-🧪 Add a VulnerabilityScanner class that inherits from Scanner and simulates checking for CVEs.
+1. 🧪 Add a `VulnerabilityScanner` class that inherits from `Scanner` and simulates checking for CVEs.

-🧰 Add a run_all() method that takes a list of scanners and calls scan() + report() on each.
+2. 🧰 Add a `run_all()` method that takes a list of scanners and calls `scan()` + `report()` on each.

+---

-🔗 Related Modules
+## 🔗 Related Modules
-Previously: 03_encapsulation.md – we learned how to protect internal data.
+- Previously: `03_encapsulation.md` – we learned how to protect internal data.

-Coming up: 05_polymorphism.md – we’ll learn how to call the same method name on different objects (like scan()), and each does something different!
+- Coming up: `05_polymorphism.md` – we’ll learn how to call the same method name on different objects (like `scan()`), and each does something different!